 From Eqs.~(\ref{Eq:3.4.1.21})–(\ref{Eq:3.4.1.23}), we obtain

 Substituting Eq.~(\ref{Eq:3.4.1.18}) into Eq.~(\ref{Eq:3.4.1.24}) yields an expression structurally identical to Eq.~(\ref{Eq:3.2.0.15}), and we obtain:

-Where the delta function $\delta(0)$ arises due to the normalisation of the continuous frequency modes and indicates a formally infinite total density per unit frequency.
+where the delta function $\delta(0)$ arises due to the normalisation of the continuous frequency modes and indicates a formally infinite total density per unit frequency.
 We can therefore identify the mean particle number density per unit frequency $\nu$ in the $\mathrm{R}_3$ vacuum as observed in $\mathrm{R}_4$ as:

 This corresponds to a Planckian spectrum at a temperature of $T = \frac{a}{2\pi}$.
-Thus, we conclude that the left-moving modes connecting regions $\mathrm{R}_4$ and $\mathrm{R}_3$ are thermally populated with a Planckian distribution, as perceived by observers in $\mathrm{R}_3$, when the field is selectively excited $|\psi_{R_4}\rangle$.
+Thus, we conclude that the left-moving modes connecting regions $\mathrm{R}_4$ and $\mathrm{R}_3$ are thermally populated with a Planckian distribution, as perceived by observers in $\mathrm{R}_3$.